Fashion Design Courses

 Fashion illustration is central to in2Mode’s professional training, and combines Adobe Photoshop and Illustrator techniques as well as manual fashion drawing.

 The Professional Fashion Design Program also arms students with a strong business knowledge, with emphasis on business principles for small businesses and includes units on fabric, design elements, marketing, merchandising and the social context of fashion, providing students with all the skills needed to thrive in a commercial environment.

 Students graduate having completed a collection, a portfolio of their work and a dossier of the designs they have constructed.
-Upon graduation, they have access to a support program to assist their entry into the commercial fashion world.
+After graduation, they have access to a support program to assist their entry into the commercial fashion world.

 2 years full-time study.

 The course is run over 2 semesters a year, each consisting of 22 weeks.
 During the semester, full-time students attend 3 days per week for 7 tuition hours a day, from 8.30am to 4pm.
 The course is intensively taught and students should allow a further day per week for practise and assignments.